-Study finds bidirectional relationship between schizophrenia and epilepsySeptember 19th, 2011 in Medical research /
+Study finds bidirectional relationship between schizophrenia and epilepsySeptember 19, 2011 in Medicine & Health / Medical research

 Researchers from Taiwan have confirmed a bidirectional relation between schizophrenia and epilepsy.
 The study published today in Epilepsia, a journal of the International League Against Epilepsy (ILAE), reports that patients with epilepsy were nearly 8 times more likely to develop schizophrenia and those with schizophrenia were close to 6 times more likely to develop epilepsy.

 Prior clinical studies have shown a prevalence of psychosis among epilepsy patients and studies of psychiatric illness have found a strong relationship between schizophrenia and epilepsy, suggesting a shared susceptibility between the diseases that may be a result of genetic, environmental or neurobiological causes.
 While a number of studies have established a bidirectional relationship between depression, mood disorder and epilepsy, the current study is the first to investigate this type of relation between schizophrenia and epilepsy.